StoneT2000/rl-boilerplate/README.md

 - Basic models (CNNs, MLPs etc.) configurable with yaml files
 - Loggers for tensorboard and wandb
 - A general purpose `make_env` function to replace `gym.make` that handles all dependency and wrapper madness for a bunch of continuous control environments

+General practices
+- All code is typed when possible
+- All data is batched whenever possible, even if its just some sample input to figure out shapes.
+Batched is the default

 ## To Use